 Your genetic blueprint doesn’t just influence the overall build of your spine; it also determines specific structural details that affect how your spine handles stress.
 Here are a few key examples:

-1. Size of the Vertebrae:
+- Size of the Vertebrae:

 Some people have slender vertebrae, while others have thicker ones.
 A slender spine can flex and bend with ease but is more prone to injury under heavy loads.
-Conversely, a thicker spine can withstand more vertical compression but may crack under frequent bending and twisting.
+Conversely, a thicker spine can withstand more vertical compression but may crack under frequent bending and twisting. - Shape of the Discs:

 Spinal discs vary in shape from person to person.
 Some have oval-shaped discs, which distribute stress more evenly, while others have heart-like, limacon-shaped discs that concentrate stress in specific areas.
-The shape of your discs can influence whether they are more vulnerable to bending or twisting injuries.
+The shape of your discs can influence whether they are more vulnerable to bending or twisting injuries. - Shape of the Facet Joints:

 Facet joints are the bony projections that connect vertebrae.
 Their orientation varies among individuals.
 Some people have facet joints angled from front to back, which allows for smooth forward and backward bending but limits twisting.
-Others have side-to-side angled joints, making twisting easier but forward and backward bending more stressful.
+Others have side-to-side angled joints, making twisting easier but forward and backward bending more stressful. - Hip Joint Depth:

 The depth of the hip socket, influenced by genetics, also plays a role in back pain.
 Deeper hip joints limit forward bending, placing more strain on the spine during activities like lifting or bending over.
 Shallow hip sockets allow for greater hip flexibility, reducing the load on the spine.